nanoc/nanoc.app/content/docs/4-basic-concepts.md

 	> nanoc3 [command]

-Here, `command` obviously is the name of the command you're invoking.
+Here, `command` obviously is the name of the command you’re invoking.
 A very useful command is the `help` command, which will give you a detailed description of a given command.
 You can use it like this:

 	> nanoc3 help [command]